MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollection.md

 # Get-CMCollection

 ## SYNOPSIS

-Gets a Configuration Manager collection.
+Get a device or user collection object.

 ## SYNTAX